jarossnd/jason-ross-dev-v2/blog/posts/symbolic-link-your-vim-file-on-windows-to-git-repo/index.md

 ---
-title: Symbolic link your Vim config file on windows to your Git repo
+title: Symbolic link your Vim config file on Windows to your Git repo
 date: "2022-10-07"
 description: "If you store your Windows Vim config file in your Git repro, symbolic link it so you don't have to manually copy!"
 tags: ['vim']